abilicious/Data-Engineering/README.md

 📘 Determine the purpose of your Database.

      ✔️ This is how you intend to use the database.
 You could elicit requirement or conduct similar exercise to determine its use.
-Example: a Customer database that keeps a list of customer related information
+Example: a Customer database that keeps a list of customer related information.

 📘 Gather and organize all forms of information required